karelie/asciidoctor-wp/README.md

 #### About Extra settings:

+1. Use Asciidoctor css format (If you want use Asciidoc css, please check here.)
-1. Use Asciidoctor images format (If you want use Asciidoctor images format, please check here.)
+2. Use Asciidoctor images format (If you want use Asciidoctor images format, please check here.)
-2. highlight.js (If you want use highlight.js, please check here.)
+3. highlight.js (If you want use highlight.js, please check here.)
-3. jquery.js (If dose not have jquery is used in the current theme, please check here.)
+4. Without paragraph in the tables cell (If you want without paragraph in the tables cell, please check here.)